Trevor Cohen and opportunistic Holy Spirit defense lead rejuvenated Spartans past Hudson Catholic

 Cohen symbolized Spirit’s troubles the past few weeks.
 He struggled at quarterback and now shares the position with Sean Burns, who threw a TD pass Saturday.

-Spirit started the season No. 1 in The Press Elite 11, but injuries took their toll after a 3-1 start.
+Spirit started the season ranked No. 1 in The Press Elite 11, but injuries took their toll after a 3-1 start.
 Before Saturday, the Spartans hadn’t won since a Sept.
-24th victory over Pleasantville.
+24 victory over Pleasantville.

 Cohen said he hadn’t played running back since fifth grade, but he broke off runs of 37 and 63 yards against Hudson Catholic.
 The Spartans have struggled to run the ball much of the season.